milliman/EPI_Machine_Learning/README.md

 ### Main entry-point to use best models

-Clone the repository and start using `creon.creonmain.py` with data generated into a tab separated value file.
+Clone the repository and start using `epiml.epimlnmain.py` with data generated into a tab separated value file.
 CSV files would also suffice as long as a comma (_,_) is passed into the `sep` parameter of `generate_trained_model`.

-Please see `Creonmain Example.ipynb` for an example of how to start using the library.
+Please see `Epimlmain Example.ipynb` for an example of how to start using the library.

 ### Python File Descriptions
 File | Description
 ---|---
-`creonmain.py` | Main entrypoint to train, save, load, and use models `loadcreon.py` | Used to load data and normalize / clean it for training `modeldeepdive.py` | Code to generate graphs and analysis / descriptions of models generated in the project `brestmodels.py` | Hard coded model(s) with parameters found to be good during various searches for hyper-parameters `semisuperhelper.py` | Helper code to handle unlabeled data (labeled as `-1`) `creonsklearn.creonmetrics.py` | Custom scoring metrics for models using unlabled data `creonsklearn.frankenscorer.py` | An Sklearn scorer object that can score multiple metrics at once `creonsklearn.jeffsearch.py` | A random search of hyper-parameters using a Frankenscorer `creonsklearn.nestedcross.py` | A class that runs a nested cross validation search `creonsklearn.pnuwrapper.py` | Wraps classifiers to be used with unlabeled data PNU = *P*ositive *N*egative *U*nlabled and has mechanism for random undersampling of unlabeled data
+`epimlmain.py` | Main entrypoint to train, save, load, and use models `loadepiml.py` | Used to load data and normalize / clean it for training `modeldeepdive.py` | Code to generate graphs and analysis / descriptions of models generated in the project `brestmodels.py` | Hard coded model(s) with parameters found to be good during various searches for hyper-parameters `semisuperhelper.py` | Helper code to handle unlabeled data (labeled as `-1`) `epimlsklearn.epimlmetrics.py` | Custom scoring metrics for models using unlabled data `epimlsklearn.frankenscorer.py` | An Sklearn scorer object that can score multiple metrics at once `epimlsklearn.jsearch.py` | A random search of hyper-parameters using a Frankenscorer `epimlsklearn.nestedcross.py` | A class that runs a nested cross validation search `epimlsklearn.pnuwrapper.py` | Wraps classifiers to be used with unlabeled data PNU = *P*ositive *N*egative *U*nlabled and has mechanism for random undersampling of unlabeled data
-`creonsklearn.repeatedsampling.py` | Wraps classifiers to be used with massively unbalanced data using repeated oversampling `creonsklearn.rfsubsample.py` | A modified Random Forest algorithm where every bootstrapped sample used adheres to a _target imbalance ratio_, uses oversampling
+`epimlsklearn.repeatedsampling.py` | Wraps classifiers to be used with massively unbalanced data using repeated oversampling `epimlsklearn.rfsubsample.py` | A modified Random Forest algorithm where every bootstrapped sample used adheres to a _target imbalance ratio_, uses oversampling

 ### Notebook File Descriptions
 File | Description
 --- | ---
-`Creonmain Example` | Example code on how to use creonmain.py `ModelDeepDive with Model6` | Example code on how to use ModelDeepDive with _Model 6_ from the memo `LASSO - PN and PNU` | Code to generate the LASSO baseline model using only PN (Positive and Negative) data and then a search for a model using PNU (PN + Unlabeled) data (pnuwrapper.py) which is undersampled
+`Epimlmain Example` | Example code on how to use epimlmain.py `ModelDeepDive with Model6` | Example code on how to use ModelDeepDive with _Model 6_ from the memo `LASSO - PN and PNU` | Code to generate the LASSO baseline model using only PN (Positive and Negative) data and then a search for a model using PNU (PN + Unlabeled) data (pnuwrapper.py) which is undersampled
 `SVC - PN and PNU` | Code to generate a Support Vector Classifier (SVC) using only PN data and then a search for an SVC using PNU data which is understampled using pnuwrapper.py